welford/opengl_samples/samples/README.txt

 15. gl_shadow: very simple example of how to do shadow mapping, no other lighting is performed.
 16. gl_shadows_multi_fbo: brute force exampe of rendering multiple shadows using multiple FBOs, will do some layered rendering later
 17. gl_geometry_shader: contains 3 examples of geometry shaders 1. pass through, 2. adding extra addtributes 3.
 Duplicating geometry
+18. gl_gamma_correction : g,c,b keys control Gamma, Contrast, and Brightness respectively
+19. gl_postprocess_template : Renders a sphere to a FBO with a depth and RGB texture bound.
+Then uses the depth and RGB textures in a post process render.
+20. gl_high_dynamic_range: not quite finished
+21. gl_cubemap: setting up and rendering cubemaps
+22. gl_cubemap_reflections: improves on the previous lesson, adds reflections

 I will add more as i go along.